dd010101/vyos-jenkins/readme.md

 Here you may want to use your own cloned repository to fix the build.
 For example sagitta has hardcoded ARM64 compilation thus it's impossible to build most sagitta packages because of this.
-As dirty work around you can clone https://github.com/vyos/vyos-build.git locally and delete `stage('arm64') { ... }` block in `vars/buildPackage.groovy`, you need to do all modifications twice is sagitta is using both sagitta and current branch, thus hacking it only in current or only in sagitta branch isn't enough.
-Then you can simply point to you
+As dirty work around you can clone https://github.com/vyos/vyos-build.git locally and delete `stage('arm64') { ... }` block in `vars/buildPackage.groovy`, you need to do all modifications twice since sagitta is using both sagitta and current branch, thus hacking it only in current or only in sagitta branch isn't enough.
+Then you can simply point to your
 repository:

 ```